MadPUG/Introduction-To-Python/prerequisites.md

   - Please do this as soon as possible.

+  - Learn how to run python from a command line (e.g., [Running a Python Program on Windows][win-cmd])

   - If you have trouble with this please email Ian.
 His email is available [here][sigmavirus24].